- Wash or sanitize your hands prior to arriving at our program sites.

 3. Occupancy limit of 15 public and up to 10 employees.

-4. Patrons will be requested to shower prior to arrival and to be swim ready.
+4. Patrons will be requested to shower prior to arrival and to be swim ready with their bathing suits on.

 6. Patrons sign in at the front desk and will be assigned a designated swim lane.
 Lanes are not designated by speed; patrons can expect different styles and speeds in their lane.